 Development master plan.
 The term "development master plan" means a plan of a development which encompasses an entire site under one or more ownerships which is designed to accommodate one or more land uses, the development of which may be phased, and which could include planned residential unit development, clustered subdivision and planned commercial development.

+Development right.
+The term "development right" means the right to develop property.

+Development right, residential.
+The term "residential development right" means the right to develop one residential dwelling unit in accordance with the lot development standards of the zone, development type, or definition of "base density" as provided herein.

 Distillery.
 The term "distillery" means a manufacturing operation to distill, brew, rectify, mix, compound, process, ferment, or otherwise make alcoholic products for personal use or for sale or distribution to others.

 Duplex.
 See "dwelling, two family."

 Dwelling.
-The term "dwelling" means a building or portion thereof, which is constructed in compliance with the county's adopted building codes and designed as a place for human habitation, except hotel, apartment hotel, boardinghouse, lodginghouse, tourist court or apartment court and meeting the requirements of title 108, chapter 15.
+The term "dwelling" means a building or portion thereof, which is constructed in compliance with the County's adopted building codes and designed as a place for human habitation, except hotel, apartment hotel, boardinghouse, lodging house, tourist court or apartment court and meeting the requirements of title 108, chapter 15.
 The term "dwelling" shall include manufactured home and modular home when the requirements of title 108, chapter 14 are met.

 Dwelling, group.
 The term "group dwelling" means two or more dwellings arranged around a court.